The U.S. CAVALRY ROLL OF HONOR

 Your donation to the Association will contribute to the historic preservation and educational services that are dedicated to Cavalrymen.
 And while strengthening a shared heritage, your donation also can honor the memory of an individual Cavalryman whose service has a personal meaning to you.

-It is fitting that the names of Cavalry leaders prominent in that Service grace the walls at Fort Riley, as it was once the Cavalry Center of the U.S. Army.
+It is fitting that the names of Cavalry leaders prominent in that Service grace the walls of Fort Reno, a former Cavalry remount station.
 It also is fitting that anyone who served honorably in the Cavalry, regardless of rank or length of service, be memorialized in this way.
 Every name added to the wall signifies a gift that honors that Cavalryman and supports the mission of the U.S. Cavalry Association.

 The name of each individual added, together with his unit and the year(s) he served in that unit, is engraved on a brass plaque (11/2” x 6”).
-The plaques are placed on permanent display in the U.S. Cavalry Memorial Research Library.
+The plaques are placed on permanent display in the U.S. Cavalry Association headquarters at Fort Reno, Oklahoma.
 If the individual served in more than one unit, please select the unit you wish to have engraved and the year(s) he served in that unit.
 If the individual served in the unit more than once in his career, then select the longest period of service in that unit.
-If you can’t decide between the units the individual served in, for each additional donation of $50 or more, we can have the individual listed in an additional unit.

 Units may be separate regiments, battalions, divisions, brigades or higher headquarters, replacement training centers, or relevant service schools.
 In listing units, standard abbreviations should be used.
 Evidence of qualifying service of a nominee may include references to or copies of orders, citations, rosters, other official documents, or published articles that confirm military service.
 Upon acceptance of a nominee for the U.S. Cavalry Roll of Honor, his name (if not already entered) may be added without charge to the Association’s BIOCAV data base.